nhannguyen95/learning-notes/languages/javascript/async-and-performance.md

 If at any point in the creation of a Promise, a JS exception error occurs, that exception will be caught and it will force the Promise in question to become rejected.

-If the JS exception error occurs during the observation (in a `then` registered callback), the exception is listend in the promise that is returned by the `then(...)` call.
+If the JS exception error occurs during the observation (in a `then` registered callback), the exception is listened in the promise that is returned by the `then(...)` call.

 If you pass a genuine Promise to `Promise.resolve()`, you get the same promise back:
 ```js